unoplatform/uno/doc/articles/get-started-vs-2022.md

     ![](Assets/tutorial01/manage-extensions.png)

-2. In the Extension Manager expand the **Online** node and search for `Uno`, install the <code>Uno Platform Solution Templates</code> extension or download it from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=unoplatform.uno-platform-addin-2022), then restart Visual Studio.
+2. In the Extension Manager expand the **Online** node and search for `Uno`, install the `Uno Platform Solution Templates` extension or download it from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=unoplatform.uno-platform-addin-2022), then restart Visual Studio.

     ![](Assets/tutorial01/uno-extensions.PNG)